Inventory Transactions

 You can review the list of allocations that can be affected by negative adjustments to stock item quantities by using the Allocations Affected by Inventory Adjustments (IN622000) report.

-If you want to release an adjustment with a negative quantity of a stock item, you can select the Ignore Item Allocations check box on the Financial tab of the Adjustments (IN303000) form.
+Tip: If you want to release an adjustment with a negative quantity of a stock item, you can select the Ignore Item Allocations check box on the Financial tab of the Adjustments form.

-For all inventory documents, the base currency is used.
-Even if the original documents in the Purchase Orders or Sales Orders modules were created in foreign currencies, the inventory documents generated for them are always in the base currency.
+For all inventory transactions, the base currency is used.
+Even if the original purchasing and sales documents were created in foreign currencies, the inventory transactions generated for them are always in the base currency.

 Data Entry Options

-The settings that can be used to manage the data entry of inventory documents are located on the Inventory Preferences (IN101000).
+The settings that can be used to manage the data entry of inventory documents are located on the Inventory Preferences (IN101000) form.

 When a new inventory document is created, the system assigns it a reference number according to the numbering sequence specified for documents of this type in the Numbering Settings section of the form.

 You can select the Hold Documents on Entry check box to make On Hold the default status.
-Then on saving, a new inventory document will get the On Hold status.
+Then when you save a new inventory document, it will be assigned the On Hold status.
 To save it in another status, the user will need to click Remove Hold on the form toolbar.

 To reduce the input error rate, you can select the Validate Document Totals on Entry check box.
-Then, the user will need to review the document and enter manually the control quantity as a value that is equal to the document quantity and control amount as a value that is equal to the document amount.
+Then the user will need to review the transaction and manually enter a control quantity that is the same as the transaction quantity and a control amount that is equal to the transaction amount.

 To make data entry for receiving operations more efficient with the help of barcode scanners, select the Automatically Add Receipt Line for Barcode check box to enable adding a line to receipt each time a new barcode has been scanned or entered manually.